phirippu/instrument-simulation/README.md

 - The GDML geometry definition.
 - The particle source description.
 - The list of sensitive detectors.
-- The computation options such as the number of threads.
+- The computation options including the number of threads.

 The output data is a ROOT data file that contains metadata about the simulation and an event-based table of energies deposited into sensitive detectors.
-There is no analysis performed at the simulation stage since the primary aim of the software is to allow the flexible analysis after a computation-heavy Monte-Carlo part has been completed.
+There is no analysis performed at the simulation stage since the primary aim of the software is to allow flexible analysis after a computation-heavy Monte-Carlo part has been completed.

 ## History

-I used custom code for different particle instruments for a couple of years before I started this project.
+I used custom code for different particle instruments for a few years before starting this project.
 As the custom code evolved in one instrument, I had to implement the same changes in all software, which eventually became too tedious.
 It may sound obvious and predictable for a professional programmer, but the amount of time spent coding is almost negligible compared to the other research tasks.

 ## Other software
 This software has been tested against SHELLDOSE and MULASSIS.